AEspinosaDev/Cloth-Behaviour-Simulation/README.md

 <H2>ABOUT THIS REPOSITORY</H2>

-In the source code you will find a sample scene in Unity.
+You will find a sample scene in Unity.

 Plugin comes as .unitypackage.